 While people with disabilities and older adults receive care from paid professional caregivers, most count on on unpaid assistance from families, friends and neighbors.
 The list of responsibilities is countless but here are the typical tasks that care recipients rely on.

-• Prepare meals, cleans house or does laundry
+- Prepare meals, clean house or do laundry

 On short order, these responsibilities are controllable.
 But when illnesses occur and the demands become extensive, caregiving becomes a very big challenge.